cavdarfr/flopfolio/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## 📱 How It Works

+1. **Create Your Profile**: Sign up and build a personalized profile that reflects your entrepreneurial journey
+2. **Showcase Your Projects**: Add details about your ventures – from active projects to those you've had to close down
+3. **Share Your Lessons**: Document what you learned from each experience, especially the challenging ones
+4. **Connect & Inspire**: Share your Flopfolio link with investors, collaborators, and fellow entrepreneurs

+## 💰 Pricing

+Flopfolio is currently available as a free MVP.
+Future paid plans will include:

+- **Free**: Basic project showcase and personal Flopfolio link
+- **Growth**: Custom domain support and enhanced analytics
+- **Pro**: Priority support and API access

+And one time payment for lifetime access.

 ## 🤝 Contributing

 This is an MVP version, and we welcome contributions!
 If you'd like to contribute: